Rifat-10/Metal-Tools-House-Client/README.md

 4) Data CRUD Operation in MongoDB
 5) Use Firebase Hook Used
 6) React Query, React-Form-Hook & Tostify has been used
+7) Here customers can buy many tools at any one time.
+8) For a better user experience, there is a secure authentication mechanism.
+9) To traverse customer and admin user routes, there is a well-designed dashboard.